 Wildlife Vets International has always been closely involved with tiger conservation around the world.
-We currently work in Russia, Bangladesh, Indonesia and India, providing vital veterinary support for local tiger conservation efforts.
-Our access to a wealth of expertise and experience in this area means WVI is in a unique position to help tigers wherever they are found.
+We currently support projects in Russia, Bangladesh, Indonesia and India which provide vital veterinary input to local tiger conservation efforts.
+Our access to a wealth of expertise and experience in this area means WVI is in a unique position to help tigers, and those working to save them, wherever they are found.

 The demand for this kind of specialist veterinary support has grown considerably in recent years, and in response we are committed to developing a comprehensive, coordinated, support programme for those who work in wild tiger conservation and management, via our Tiger Health Programme (THP).